Children and Parenting

 Where one parent has sole parental responsibility of the child, they do not need to consult with the other parent to make these kinds of major long-term decisions.

-There is a presumption that parents have equal shared parental responsibility of their children.
+While there is no presumption that parents have equal shared parental responsibility of their children, the law is clear that except in rare circumstances, parents should have shared responsibility for their children.

-This presumption does not apply if there are reasonable grounds to believe that a parent of the child has engaged in abuse of the child (or any other child) or family violence.
-The presumption can be rebutted (contested) if the court is satisfied that shared parental responsibility would not be in the best interest of the child.
+Sole parental responsibility will be considered and granted in rare circumstances, such as if there are reasonable grounds to believe that a parent of the child has engaged in abuse of the child (or any other child) or family violence or if the court is satisfied that shared parental responsibility would not be in the best interest of the child.

 Parenting agreements